flyteorg/flyte/docs/flyte_agents/testing_agents_in_the_development_environment.md

 ```

 5. Set up your secrets
-In the development environment, you can set up your secrets in local host.
+In the development environment, you can set up your secrets in local machine.
 - Add secrets in `/etc/secrets/SECRET_NAME`.

-Since your agent server is on your localhost, it can retrieve the secret locally.
+Since your agent server is running locally rather than within Kubernetes, it can retrieve the secret from your local file system.

 6. Test your agent task
 ```bash